Majdi-Aref/syrian-meals/README.md

     + Type in the Gitpod's terminal the command: "git push" to push and save your project's code in your Github's repository.
   + Via Github
     + GitHub is a free code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.
-    + Open Gihub and sign in.
+    + Open Github and sign in.
     + Using the menu on the top right corner, click on "Your repositories".
     + Click on the repository that you want to open.
     + On your repository page, click on "Settings".
     + On the settings' page, click on "Pages".
     + In Github pages under "Source" under "Build and deploy", choose "Deploy from a branch".
     + In Github pages under "branch", choose the option "main" and then click on "Save".
-    + After no more than a few minutes, your repository will be deployed; a public URL link of your repository will emerge on top of Github pages.
+    + Typically within few minutes, your repository will be deployed; a public URL link of your repository will emerge on top of Github pages.
     + Click on the public URL link to open the new website of your repository live in a browser!

 # Credits
   + Code Institute HTML and CSS tutorials and videos
   + Code Institute Love Running walkthrough project
   + W3Schools HTML and CSS tutorials